WiproOpenSource/openbdre/README.md

 # License
 Released under Apache Public License 2.0.
 You can get a copy of the license at http://www.apache.org/licenses/LICENSE-2.0.
 # Objective
+Big Data Ready Enterprise (BDRE)makes big data technology adoption simpler by optimizing and integrating various big data solutions and providing them under one integrated package.
+BDRE provides a uniﬁed framework for a Hadoop implementation that can drastically minimize development time and fast track the Hadoop implementation.
+It comprises a reusable framework that can be customized as per the enterprise ecosystem.
+The components are loosely integrated and can be de-coupled or replaced easily with alternatives.

-Goal of BDRE is to give Big Data implementation a significant acceleration by supplying the essential frameworks which are most likely to be written anyway.
-It'll drastically eliminate hundreds of man hours of effort in operational framework development.
+The primary goal of BDRE is to accelerate Bigdata implementations by supplying the essential frameworks that are most likely to be written from scratch.
+It can drastically reduce effort by eliminating hundreds of man hours in operational framework development.
 Big Data implementations however, require specialized skills, signiﬁcant development effort on data loading, semantic processing, DQ, code deployment across environments etc.
-Big Data Ready Enterprise (BDRE) makes big data technology adoption simpler by optimizing and integrating various big data solutions and providing them under one integrated package.
-BDRE provides a uniﬁed framework for a Hadoop implementation that can drastically minimize time development and fast track the Hadoop implementation.
-It comprises a reusable framework that can be customized as per the enterprise eco system.
-The components are loosely integrated and can be de-coupled or replaced easily with alternatives.

 # Features